MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Microsoft.Graph.Beta.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgBetaRiskDetection](Get-MgBetaRiskDetection.md)
-Retrieve the properties of a collection of riskDetection objects.
+Retrieve the properties of a riskDetection object.

 ### [Get-MgBetaRiskDetectionCount](Get-MgBetaRiskDetectionCount.md)
 Get the number of the resource